-Kevin Pietersen becomes first overseas player to deliver MAK Pataudi Lecture: Full text of his speech
+Kevin Pietersen bats for Test cricket in MAK Pataudi Memorial Lecture: Full text of his speech

 I know I am not the only one here to have been inspired to work harder to practise longer by watching our heroes in white flannels.

 Fast forward a few years.
-To the exciting period following South Africa’s re integration into test cricket.
+To the exciting period following South Africa’s reintegration into Test cricket.
 The duel between Atherton and Donald.
 The bowler giving everything.
 The batsman never backing away.

 Gladitorial.
 No white flag.

 No referee’s whistle to stop it.
 Time stood still.
-Epic in every way partly down to the technical excellence on show but also down to the character that only test cricket can reveal in full.
+Epic in every way partly down to the technical excellence on show but also down to the character that only Test cricket can reveal in full.

 Sachin Tendulkar.
 Shane Warne.
 Malcolm Marshall.
 Steve Waugh.
 Richard Hadlee.
 Kapil Dev